pumbaasdad/aws-account/README.md

      * `manage-cloudwatch`
      * `manage-organizations`
      * `administer-system-restore`
+   * `admin` - A group for account administrators granting users full control over AWS.
+It contains the following
+               policies:
+     * `AdministratorAccess`
  * IAM Users
-   * `<account alias>-admin` - The IAM user that will run the terraform after the account has been bootstrapped using root credentials.
+   * `terraform` - The IAM user that will run the terraform after the account has been bootstrapped using root credentials.
 This user belongs to the following groups:
      * `<account alias>-admin`
+   * `admin` - The IAM user that should be used to manage the AWS account (instead of using root credentials).
  * SNS Topic
    * `notify-me` - A topic that will be used to send you notifications about your account.
 You must manually create a subscription to the topic.